weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

       # Enables API key authentication.
       AUTHENTICATION_APIKEY_ENABLED: 'true'

-      # List one or more keys, separated by commas.
+      # List one or more keys in plaintext separated by commas.
 Each key corresponds to a specific user identity below.
-      AUTHENTICATION_APIKEY_ALLOWED_KEYS: 'readOnly-plainText-API-Key,admin-plainText-API-Key'
+      AUTHENTICATION_APIKEY_ALLOWED_KEYS: 'viewer-key,admin-key'

       # List one or more user identities, separated by commas.
 Each identity corresponds to a specific key above.
-      AUTHENTICATION_APIKEY_USERS: 'api-key-user-readOnly,api-key-user-admin'
+      AUTHENTICATION_APIKEY_USERS: 'viewer-user,admin-user'
 ```

 This configuration: